gaois/GeoNames2Sql/README.md

 ## Usage

 GeoNames2Sql allows you to compose the contents of your output database.
 For example, you may not need in-depth coverage of all countries in the world; or, you may only need a subset of alternate language data.
-The exact makeup the target database can be specified within the configuration file.
+The exact makeup of the target database can be specified within the configuration file.

 ### Configuration